modalityone/modality/README.md

 # Modality
 Modality is an open-source, Java-based, hospitality-oriented booking system.
 It has been implemented to support significant event complexity, currently unmatched by any existing open or closed-source solution.

 Modality supports:

 * organisations (any type, not just hotels)
-* fixed- and variable-period events at multiple locations
+* fixed- and variable-duration events at multiple locations
 * recurring events at multiple locations
 * multiple accommodation locations and types
 * catering options: meals, meal types, meal times, meal sittings